 Broad Geographic Reach.
 With attorneys throughout the United States—New York, Washington, D.C., Atlanta, Houston, San Francisco, Charlotte, Austin, and Silicon Valley—and across the globe—London, Paris, Moscow, and Singapore – our government investigations practice’s experience is far-reaching and exceptional.
 Recognized as a “major player in the market” (Legal 500) and “the premier firm in this practice area” (U.S. News & World Report/Best Lawyers), we have handled investigations before 70 of the 93 U.S. Attorney’s Offices in the United States and every litigating division of the Justice Department.
-We have likewise appeared before the SEC both in Washington, D.C., 11 of the SEC’s 12 regional offices, and all of its specialized enforcement units.
-And we have conducted multinational investigations on every continent but Antarctica , including: Angola, Australia, Azerbaijan, Bangladesh, Belgium, Brazil, Brunei, Bulgaria, Canada, Cayman Islands, China, Colombia, Czech Republic, Democratic Republic of the Congo, the Dominican Republic, Ecuador, Egypt, France, Germany, Greece, Hong Kong, Hungary, India, Indonesia, Iraq, Italy, Ivory Coast, Japan, Kazakhstan, Liberia, Macedonia, Malaysia, Mexico, Montenegro, the Netherlands, Nigeria, Peru, Portugal, Poland, Russia, Saudi Arabia, Singapore, South Korea, South Sudan, Switzerland, Thailand, Turkey, Ukraine, the UAE, the UK, Venezuela, Vietnam, and Western Sahara.
+We have likewise appeared before the SEC in every one of its 12 offices and have represented client in matters conducted in all of the SEC's specialized enforcement units.
+And we have conducted multinational investigations on every continent but Antarctica, including: Angola, Australia, Azerbaijan, Bangladesh, Belgium, Brazil, Brunei, Bulgaria, Canada, Cayman Islands, China, Colombia, Czech Republic, Democratic Republic of the Congo, the Dominican Republic, Ecuador, Egypt, France, Germany, Greece, Hong Kong, Hungary, India, Indonesia, Iraq, Italy, Ivory Coast, Japan, Kazakhstan, Liberia, Macedonia, Malaysia, Mexico, Montenegro, the Netherlands, Nigeria, Peru, Portugal, Poland, Russia, Saudi Arabia, Singapore, South Korea, South Sudan, Switzerland, Thailand, Turkey, Ukraine, the UAE, the UK, Venezuela, Vietnam, and Western Sahara.

 Strategic and Seasoned Approach to Government Investigations.
 Building on our experience both inside the government and as seasoned defense counsel, we have a well-earned reputation for “excellent credibility before the agencies across a broad swathe of white-collar matters.”
 (Legal 500).
 Recognized as “very strategic” (Chambers USA), we have leveraged this credibility and experience to a strong track record for resolving government investigations on favorable terms for our clients.
 With that said, we are fully prepared to fight where necessary and strategically sensible, and we regularly engage in criminal and civil litigation at the appellate, trial, and administrative levels.